-- Read, understand, sign and adhere to the student/pupil Acceptable Use Policy. - Have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - Understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so. - Know and understand policies on the use of mobile devices.
-They should also know and understand policies on the taking/use of images and on online-bullying.

-• Understand the importance of adopting good online safety practice when using digital technologies out of the academy and realising that the academy Online Safety Policy covers their actions out of the academy.
+- Read, understand, sign and adhere to the student/pupil Data Acceptable Use Policy. - Have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - Understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so. - Know and understand policies on the use of mobile devices.
+They should also know and understand policies on the taking/use of images and on online-bullying. - Understand the importance of adopting good online safety practice when using digital technologies out of the academy and realising that the academy Online Safety Policy covers their actions out of the academy. - Take care of all academy provided devices whether used on the academy site or at home. - Use provided apps like Showbie, Purple Mash and TTRockstars respectfully never causing harm or upset to anyone else and should never access anyone else's account.

-Pupil Online Safety Leaders
+Pupil Online Safety Leaders Key responsibilities:

-- Conducting assemblies to the whole academy about current online safety issues. - Offering child-to-child support about staying safe online. - Talking to parents about current online safety issues. - Writing online safety help tips on the academy newsletters. - Interviewing pupils to gain pupil voice about current online safety issues. - Helping to write the Pupil Acceptable Use Agreement and Online Safety Policy.
+- Conducting assemblies to the whole academy about current online safety issues. - Offering child-to-child support about staying safe online. - Talking to parents about current online safety issues. - Writing online safety help tips on the academy newsletters. - Interviewing pupils to gain pupil voice about current online safety issues. - Helping to write the Pupil Data Acceptable Use Agreement and Online Safety Policy.